Fort Lauderdale airport shooting: Aftermath

 The Federal Aviation Administration issued a ground stop notice, closing the airport to all but emergency flights.
 Port Everglades, staffed by the American Red Cross, assisted about 10,000 passengers who were bussed there for food, shelter, and to connect to transportation.
 The airport remained closed for the remainder of the day, but reopened to commercial flights early the following day.
 Following the shooting, more than 20,000 pieces of baggage were left at the airport amid the chaos.

 President Obama was briefed about the shooting by Assistant to the President for Homeland Security and Counterterrorism Lisa Monaco.
 President-elect Donald Trump tweeted that he was monitoring the situation and that he had spoken with Florida Governor Rick Scott regarding the shooting.
 President Obama later consoled the victims and said that he had asked his staff to reach out to Mayor Jack Seiler in order to make sure efforts were coordinated between state and local officials.
 Scott ordered flags of the United States and of Florida to be flown at half-mast throughout the state on January 7 and 8 to honor the victims.

-After the shooting, Sheriff Israel called for a ban on assault rifles to be reinstated, and said that he didn’t believe that people with mental illness should have access to firearms.
+After the shooting, Sheriff Israel called for a ban on assault rifles to be reinstated, and said that he didn't believe that people with mental illness should have access to firearms.
 He said: “All I’m going to do is speak my mind.
 If I’m on an island, I’m on an island.
 I’m not going to worry about who is with me or who is not.”

-People

 Victims

 Five people died in the attack, all of whom were passing through Fort Lauderdale to begin cruises with their spouses.
 The number of people injured due to the shooting was six, with three admitted to intensive care units.
 The sheriff said that in addition to the people injured by gunshots, about 30 to 40 others were "injured in the panic" during the event.

 Perpetrator

-Esteban Santiago-Ruiz (born March 16, 1990), a -year-old resident of Alaska, unemployed, and a former Alaska Army National Guard member, was arrested immediately after the shooting.
+Esteban Santiago-Ruiz (born March 16, 1990), a -year-old resident of Alaska, unemployed, and a former Alaska Army National Guard and Puerto Rican National Guard member, was arrested immediately after the shooting.